 Parmesan Espresso Martini

 Looking for creative Espresso Martini recipes with an umami kick?
 Then you’ve got to try the Parmesan Espresso Martini.
-Adding a grating of Parmesan cheese to a cocktail might sound like a wild idea, but cheese and coffee is actually a great combo Go on, be a little adventurous!
+Adding a grating of Parmesan cheese to a cocktail might sound like a wild idea, but cheese and coffee are actually a great combo.
+Go on, be a little adventurous!

 Make it with: SKYY Vodka